DennisFGardner-zz/notes/vs_code.md

 # Visual Studio Code

-This is the open-source editor.
-Not the Visual Studio IDE.
+I use free open-source editor [Visual Studio Code](https://code.visualstudio.com/).
+This editor is not the Visual Studio IDE.

 ## Extensions

-This list contains the extension I use.
+These are the extensions I use.

 - `ms-python.python`
 - `ms-toolsai.jupyter`